... because some people need it.

 At least this effect can reach all those web admins who only acted thoughtlessly, following a "This is how one does it today" teaching, but now noticing its error turn around.
 Some who believed in it and convinced took part, may perhaps change sides, after seeing and understanding the damage they have caused.
 The same applies for some professional authorities, who uncritically spread the fanatics teachings and have recommended these as "best practise".
 The same applies to web software designers, who recommended such configurations to the admins, or even without asking underhanded such to them.
 Same to security departments, which have prescribed such.

 Some will then fear, that the state could use this opportunity for a counterstrike, when enough of the public mainly associates crypto with "protection" against supposed "dangers" and not with protection against real crimes.
 Or even worse, instead of merely regarding it as uninteresting, come to see it as fanatic or at least dictatorial.
-After which adversaries of crypto in the state could organise themselves, to exploit such a situation.
-Then not only demanding also-open but enforcing only-open.
-After which crypto users will start to fear the loss of what they believed to have secured.
+After which adversaries of crypto in the state could organise themselves, to exploit the situation.
+Then not only demanding also-open, but enforcing only-open.

 No matter if this would be full prohibitions of crypto.
 Which is though actually not to be expected, because encryption does have legitimate uses, such as securing critical passwords and credit card numbers.
 Or if this would be only a prescribed systematic MitM measure to undermine crypto.
-Which is also quite unlikely, because comparing signatures to verify servers also has legitimate uses, such as preventing MitM attacks whicho underrun crypto.
+Which is also quite unlikely, because comparing signatures to verify servers also has legitimate uses, such as uncovering MitM attacks, which try to underrun crypto.

 A more likely measure would be, to force server operators to open up "back doors" for the state, allow it access to the transferred data.
 Which does not prevent protection of credit card numbers and passwords (these can be selectively replaced with XXXX), but still gives the state what it wants to have.
 The crypto fanatics would though thus lose what they want to have.

-This could be done, with crypto because of sabotage declared mostly illegal, with offering it only legally allowed if servers are operated with back doors.
+This could be done, with crypto because of sabotage declared as mostly illegal, with offering it only legally allowed if servers are operated with back doors.
 (Which assumedly will only apply to crypto for encryption, which the state wants to get rid of, not to crypto only for comparing signatures or authentication, which does not disturb it, if anything helps.)
-Followed by forcing compliance with this by blocking net access, thus all profit oriented Web 2.0 mass providers will comply immediatel.
+Followed by forcing compliance with this by blocking net access.
+Thus all profit oriented Web 2.0 mass providers will comply immediately.
 Some/many less critical Sites will perhaps even simply eliminate HTTPS entirely, to avoid the work for and risk from back doors.
+(Do not forget to first clear any HSTS before redirecting to HTTP, else users will be locked out.)

 Only small activist providers will resist such law, which though produces far less smoke screen.
 These providers become thus recognizable and prosecutable, short time active but as soon as well known gone again.
 Normal people will not use such unreliable sites, which will reduce the smoke screen even more.
 The most likely survive then inconspicious sites for small closed groups.
-Normal people will not find nor use such hidden sites, only activist cells and criminal gangs remain there.
+Normal people will not find nor use such hidden sites, only activist cells or criminal gangs bother themselves with such.
 That will exactly focus the state on both of them, and distance normal people further from them.

 The above disparaging is assumedly already aimed at laying a base, to legitimate such a law.
-The state could now exploit this opportunity, to make such a non-concealable measure acceptable to a majority of the population, as soon as enough normal people regard the supporters of crypto not just as saboteurs, but even as insane and fanatic.
+The state could now exploit this opportunity, to make such a non-concealable measure acceptable to a majority of the population, as soon as enough normal people regard the supporters of crypto not just neutrally as peculiar, but reject them as saboteurs or even fanatics.

 Add to this also part of the populace, which will be pissed off.
 Feeling exploited, because of the unasked for underhanded redirect to abuse their data traffic for building up the smoke screen.
 This against all known public opinion.
 For politicians this makes enacting of laws against it easy.

 All of this happening is far more likely, than the micro danger from spying should one use HTTP.
 And the later already suffices, to drive many crypto fanatics into insanity.
-Fear of losing crypto can thus build up, exactly because of the targeted peoples massive overblown fear-based way of thinking!
+After which crypto users may start to fear the loss of what they believed to have for sure.
+This exactly because of the involved peoples massive overblown fear-based way of thinking!
 This will especially hit the fanatic web admins fully, as for them crypto is so important because of fear, that they want to force it onto all.

 From this threat of losing it can come new fear, and get some to turn around and open up their sites.
 Followed by striving, to get others to do the same, to reach the target of getting enforced-HTTPS web sites to below 10% fast, to reduce the problem getting known, and so fend off the threatening loss.
 A reversal which will scatter doubts, will divide the movement, break the up until now solid internal group dynamic of confirming one-other's fears.
 The more recognize this danger and turn round, the more of them will scatter.
 This will result in a reverse feedback loop, which hits increasingly, as an exact reverse of the internal group dynamic, which spread the insanity.
 Fear meme directly against fear meme.
 This can thus become very effective.